1 A unit that is equal to 1/100th of 1% and is used to denote the change in a financial instrument.

 Standard deviation measures the historical volatility of a returns.
 The higher the standard deviation, the greater the volatility.
 The Sharpe ratio is the average return earned in excess of the risk-free rate (the Fed Funds rate).

-Bloomberg ABS Index (BBG ABS) is the ABS component of the Bloomberg US Aggregate Index.
-The ABS Index has three subsectors: credit and charge cards, autos and utility.
+Bloomberg US ABS Index is the asset backed securities component of the Bloomberg US Aggregate Bond Index.
 The index includes pass-through, bullet, and controlled amortization structures.
 The ABS Index includes only the senior class of each ABS issue and the ERISA-eligible B and C tranche.

-Bloomberg Non-AAA ABS Index (BBG Non-AAA ABS) is the non-AAA ABS component of the Bloomberg U.S. Aggregate Bond Index, a market value-weighted index that tracks the daily price, coupon, pay-downs, and total return performance of fixed-rate, publicly placed, dollar-denominated, and non-convertible investment grade debt issues with at least $300 million par amount outstanding and with at least one year to final maturity.
+The Bloomberg Non-AAA ABS Index (Non-AAA Traditional ABS) is non-AAA ABS components of the Bloomberg US Aggregate Bond Index, a market value-weighted index that tracks the daily price, coupon, pay-downs, and total return performance of fixed-rate, publicly placed, dollar-denominated, and non-convertible investment grade debt issues with at least $300 million par amount outstanding and with at least one year to final maturity.

 “Bloomberg®” and the Bloomberg indexes are service marks of Bloomberg Finance L.P. and its affiliates, including Bloomberg Index Services Limited (“BISL”), the administrator of the index (collectively, “Bloomberg”) and have been licensed for use for certain purposes by Brown Brothers Harriman & Co (BBH).
 Bloomberg is not affiliated with BBH, and Bloomberg does not approve, endorse, review, or recommend the BBH Structured Fixed Income Strategy.
 Bloomberg does not guarantee the timeliness, accurateness, or completeness of any data or information relating to the strategy.